drachenwald/dw-30-year/accom/index.md

 Information on pricing and how to book these rooms will be available in the coming weeks.

+### Accessibility

+The site is on even ground with all buildings and activity areas fairly close together with many paved walkways.
+The main building with all bedrooms and activity rooms has lifts/elevators to each floor.
+Most rooms have their own ensuite toilet and shower, and the public bathrooms and showers at the site have wider accessible stalls available.
+Ramps are available for entry into buildings that have steps.
+Pets are not allowed but guide/service dogs are.
+If you have any further accessibility questions or needs, please contact us at [dw30year@gmail.com](mailto:dw30year@gmail.com) and we will assist.
+A section regarding accessibility needs/requests will also be included on the reservation form.

 <div class="text-center">
   <img src="bedroom1.jpg" width="500" class="rounded" alt="A dorm room with multiple beds and a couch">
 </div>